ADR-projects/Unbeatable-TicTacToe--CatBot/README.md

 ### Description

-This project implements an unbeatable Tic-Tac-Toe bot using the Minimax algorithm, where you play as the fish 🐟 and try to outsmart a cat 🐱.
+This project implements an unbeatable Tic-Tac-Toe bot using the **Minimax algorithm**, where you play as the fish 🐟 and try to outsmart a cat 🐱.
 Challenge yourself against the algorithm designed to always win or draw, and experience the strategic depth of a classic game with a whimsical twist.

 ### Features